csdurfee/csdurfee.github.io/content/small-stakes-give-the-minimum-blues.md

 I talk about the vig a lot without explaining it.
 It's explained in the book, but the short version is on standard bets, a gambler needs to win at least 52.4% of the time against the spread to break even due to needing to risk $110 to win $100.
 That $10 difference is the vig -- how the sportsbook makes their money.

 In gambling circles, bets are often framed as *Vegas* or *the sharps* versus *the public*. *Sharp* started out as a term for cheaters -- dishonest bookies setting unfair lines, or *card sharps* who win thru deception rather than skill.
 The meaning has changed a bit over time.
 In modern parlance, a *sharp* is someone who wagers on sports as a game of skill, making money over the long term by placing bets with positive expected value.
 But the negative connotation persists in popular chatter about gambling.
+There's something unseemly about using math to decide which bets to take.

 Say there's a game between the Lakers and the Charlotte Hornets, and the Hornets win against the spread. *The public* lost.
 What degenerate is betting the Hornets?
 Sharps, that's who.
 You'd think *the public* wouldn't have a problem with *the sharps* -- at least someone won money off *Vegas* tonight.
 Without the *sharps*, all the money that the public lost would go to Vegas.
 But *Vegas* and *sharps* are often conflated together.
 It's *the public* versus everybody.